Medicinal Garden

 Target system: Immune System, Digestive System, Circulatory System

-Use: Extract from the leaves are used as a laxative and a strong antidiabetic.
-Can be used for digestive disorders: dyspepsia, stomach pains.
-In South America, has been used to treat sore throats and laryngitis.
-Has been used as an eye wash to cleanse and disinfect.
-Drugs made with this plant include vincaleukoblastine for its properties against Hodgkin's Disease and vincristine against childhood leukemia and breast cancer.
+Use: Extract from the leaves are used as a laxative and a strong anti-diabetic agent.
+Periwinkle can be used for digestive disorders such as dyspepsia and stomach pains.
+In South America, it has been used to treat sore throats and laryngitis.
+Periwinkle has also been used as an eye wash to cleanse and disinfect the eyes.
+Drugs made with this plant include vincaleukoblastine, used for Hodgkin's Disease, and vincristine, used for childhood leukemia and breast cancer.

 Pine (Eastern White)